artagnon/clayoven/README.md

 [![Code Climate](https://codeclimate.com/github/artagnon/clayoven.png)](https://codeclimate.com/github/artagnon/clayoven)

 clayoven is a beautiful website generator with a carefully curated set of features.
 It has been built at a glacial pace, over a period of [seven years](https://github.com/artagnon/clayoven/commit/d4d40161e9f76dbe74078c669de9af698cf621d6), as [my website](https://artagnon.com) expanded in content.
-I have a spread of mathematical notes, software-related posts, and even a couple of wider-audience articles; it suffices to say that clayoven is good on all three fronts.
+I have a spread of mathematical notes, software-related posts, and even some wider-audience [articles](https://artagnon.com/articles); it suffices to say that clayoven is good on all three fronts.
 The source files are written in "claytext", a custom format built for elegance and speed.

 ## The claytext format